1943 Tosya–Ladik earthquake: Response

 As a result of the earthquake and the damage, the Tosya district governor instantly took control of the incident and started rescue operations.
 The local government there served the victims with food and temporary tents for housing.
 Before winter came, both Tosya and Kargı's governing body started the construction of a barrack and also requested 25,000 liras for recovery efforts.
 In the next few days, more barracks were built for affected foreign civil servants.
 The Ministry of Public Works sent over an architect as well as some other engineers from Kastamonu to inspect the destroyed and damaged buildings in the area as well as a team of electric engineers to fix the electricity grid of the area.
 15 days after the destructive quake, the power of Tosya and nearby areas were restored.
 Meanwhile, since the governor was in Ankara, the vice-governor of Kastamonu, the local gendarmerie commander, the mayor of Tosya and the chief constable visited the area and surveyed the damage.
 After a few days, the governor returned to Kastamonu, checked the damage in the surrounding buildings, consulted the injured at the hospital and then later visited Tosya.
 After taking care of the victims there for a week, he later moved to Kargı.
 Meanwhile, 2 members of the parliament representing Kastamonu visited the city as well as a representative of the Ministry of Agriculture.
 In the following days and weeks, more officials visited the victims and the area that got struck.

 A month later, the Turkish Government in Ankara invited the governors in the affected areas for a meeting.
-In the meeting, they agreed to rebuild damaged villages, recover from all damages and losses as soon as possible, rebuild official buildings, provide farmers and other civilians with the necessary equipment and seeds, to prepare the construction commissions and begin the reconstruction of buildings that are earthquake-resistant in spring and manage earthquake-related laws accordingly.
+In the meeting, they agreed to rebuild damaged villages, recover from all damage and losses as soon as possible, rebuild official buildings, provide farmers and other civilians with the necessary equipment and seeds, to prepare the construction commissions and begin the reconstruction of buildings that are earthquake-resistant in spring and manage earthquake-related laws accordingly.
 Separately, in provinces that were further out which were also damaged, wood from the state forests were distributed out to the public for free.

 Money, food and other necessary materials were also supplied.
 The Turkish Red Crescent and the Kastamonu Municipality supplied doctors, medicines and food such as bread, cheese, olives and halva.
 Over the next weeks and months, more official departments and municipalities donated construction material, food, farming material and health-related support to the provinces that got affected by the earthquake.